 Since the allies (French and British forces) patrol the waters around Aruba, all four ships remain in neutral waters.
 Early January 1940 however the captain of the CONSUL HORN Johannes Roer decides it’s time to try a daring escape.
 On 9 January 1940 several crewmembers of the ANTILLA, HEIDELBERG and TROJA transfer to the CONSUL HORN.
 Under the cover of night the CONSUL HORN with a valuable cargo of tobacco and sugar heaves anchor and leaves the three miles zone of Aruba.
 After the captain is convinced his escape has not been detected he orders his crew to repaint the ship with markings making it look like a Russian freighter with the name “Molodets” and home-port Odessa, and sets course for Europe.

 The plan works out perfectly and the captain manages to deceive the French submarine AUGOSTA and US air reconnaissance.
-The choice is made to avoid the British channel and the CONSUL HORN takes the westerly route around Great Britain.
-Things almost go wrong when the CONSUL HORN is passing the Orkneys and is hailed by the British Emerald class cruiser HMS ENTERPRISE.
-The reply by “the Molodets” is apparently not very convincing and Captain Egerton of HMS ENTERPRISE decides to escort “the Molodets” to a nearby harbour.
-Fortune however is still with the crew of CONSUL HORN as HMS ENTERPRISE is called away for another more urgent assignment. (note: another source claims the vessel couldn’t be boarded because of bad weather).
-In February 1940 the CONSUL HORN arrives in Europe. (note: eventually the Consul Horn struck a sea mine near the German island of Borkum on the 20th of July 1942 and sank).
+The choice is made to avoid the British channel and the CONSUL HORN takes the westerly route around Great Britain. on 27 January things almost go wrong when the CONSUL HORN is passing the Orkneys and is hailed by the British Emerald class cruiser HMS ENTERPRISE.
+The reply by “the Molodets” is apparently not very convincing and Captain Egerton of HMS ENTERPRISE decides to escort “the Molodets” to Kirkwall.
+Fortune however is still with the crew of CONSUL HORN.
+According to the “Kriegstagebuch der Seekriegsleitung” (War Diary of the German Naval Staff, Operations Division) the vessel can’t be taken in prize due bad weather. (note: a different version of events claims HMS ENTERPRISE is called away for another more urgent assignment).
+On 8 February 1940 the CONSUL HORN reaches the neutral waters of Norway.
+She is the fourth of five ships which succeeded in escaping from Central America. (note: eventually the Consul Horn struck a sea mine near the German island of Borkum on the 20th of July 1942 and sank).

 The scuttling of Heidelberg and Troja:

-For the remaining ships the story works out somewhat different.
-Despite the fact that the allies increase their naval presence in the area the captains of the freighters HEIDELBERG (H. Spreckels) and TROJA (Adolf Boendel) decide to attempt an escape in the evening of 29 February 1940.
-Both ships leave Aruban neutral water under the cover of darkness and try to avoid any contact with allied naval vessels.
+Despite the fact that the allies increase their naval presence in the area the captains of the freighters HEIDELBERG (H. Spreckels) and TROJA (Adolf Boendel) decide, in accordance with the directive of the German Ministry of Transportation, to attempt an escape on the evening of 29 February 1940.
+Both ships leave Aruban neutral waters under the cover of darkness and try to avoid any contact with allied naval vessels.
 Given the fact that the allies were previously deceived by the CONSUL HORN they have no intention of making that same mistake.
 As a result of that their escape does not go unnoticed.

 The fuel trap:

-(March 2, 1940: l.
-M.S.
-Heidelberg ablaze, m&r. crew member of Heidelberg picked up by HMS Dunedin) (courtesy of www.hmsdunedin.co.uk)
+(March 2, 1940: crew member of Heidelberg picked up by HMS Dunedin) (courtesy of www.hmsdunedin.co.uk)

 Antilla stays behind: